amr-mohamedd/Lost-in-the-Mix/README.md

 $ pip install -r requirements.txt
 ```

-### 2. Download & unify raw benchmarks
+### 2. Download & unify raw benchmarks and generate code-switched benchmarks
-Each sub-experiment ships a notebook `1.prepare_datasets.ipynb`, running it results in one file per benchmark containing the parallel versions of the benchmark of in language.
+Each sub-experiment ships a `1.prepare_datasets.py`, running it results in one file per benchmark containing the parallel versions of the benchmark of in language.

-### 3. Generate code-switched benchmarks
 Below is an example for English→Arabic noun-token CSW on Belebele passages.
 ```bash
 python scripts/Main\ Experiments/Linguistically\ motivated\ CSW/noun-token/2.code_switching.py \